scythe-suite/danake/docs/src/design/auth.md

-The goal of the authentication in the context of the ∂anake component is to link a student (identified by her email and a picture of her face, taken beside a photo id) to an instance of the development environment she will use for the course of the exam; the purpose of the flow is to make as difficult as possible for every other student to connect to the same development environment, once the link is established.
+The goal of the authentication in the context of the ∂anake component is to link a student (identified by her email and a picture of her face, taken beside a photo ID) to an instance of the development environment she will use for the course of the exam; the purpose of the flow is to make as difficult as possible for every other student to connect to the same development environment, once the link is established.